 - The Payor of policy

-*Please note, if you decide to keep an existing policy, I urge you to consult with your attorney.
+Please note, if you decide to keep an existing policy, I urge you to consult with your attorney.
 There will be waivers/forms to sign in this agreement to change ownership.
-Protect yourself!!!
+Protect yourself!

 So almost 100% of the time the “breadwinner” of the dissolving marriage ordered by the court to purchase the life insurance policy.
 The reason for this is to bridge the gap in the event of the breadwinners’ death.

 - Child support

 *This is usually until the children are 18 years of age.